-Alternative Winter Break (AWB) typically lasts five days while the university is closed between the fall and spring semesters.
-This year, the APPLES Service-Learning program will offer three unique alternative winter break opportunities for UNC undergraduates.
-Students will spend five days working with experienced community partners and reflecting upon their learning experiences.
+Alternative Winter Break (AWB) typically lasts six days while the university is closed between the fall and spring semesters.
+This year, the APPLES Service-Learning program will offer four unique alternative winter break opportunities for UNC undergraduates.
+Students spend six days working with experienced community partners and reflecting upon their learning experiences.

-Rural Empowerment: Students work with local organizations to gain a better understanding of education, health and infrastructure issues that affect a low-income rural community in North Carolina.
+Rural Communities: Students work with local organizations to gain a better understanding of education, health and infrastructure issues that affect a low-income rural community in North Carolina.

 Violence Prevention: Students examine how intersections of social identities (i.e. gender, race, orientation, religion, etc.) affect one’s life chances and choices.
 They explore violence and its prevention, with a focus on issues related to gender-based violence.

 Refugee Communities: Participants will learn more about refugee populations in North Carolina through direct service and educational programming.